Wills and Estates

-Do you need to Update or Create a Wills and Powers of Attorney?
-Choose our experienced Wills Lawyer.
+Do you need to Update or Create a Will and Powers of Attorney?
+Choose our experienced Wills & Estates Lawyer.

-There are new Reporting rules that have recently been enacted by the Government of Ontario, Ministry of Finance, which means that the preparation of a Will and the Administration of an Estate must be handled with a lot more care, and diligence.
-In my practice, I have prepared Wills for my clients with a view to this new change in the law by taking the time to meet with you and speak fully and candidly about your Estate and your property, and I don’t rely on sometimes seemingly intrusive fillable forms to prepare your Will.
-If you are hiring a lawyer, you deserve the personal communication and freedom to communicate your questions directly with your lawyer about your unique situation in life.
-Your Wills are too important to be prepared any other way.
+An Estate must be handled with care and diligence.
+In my practice, I have prepared Wills for my clients with a view to ensuring your documents are legible and easy to understand and reflect your wishes.
+After taking the time to meet with you and speak fully and candidly about your Estate and your property with plenty of opportunity to have personal communication directly with me about your unique situation in life.
+Your Will is too important to be prepared any other way.

 If you are looking for a simple will, here are a few things to think about before we meet: